Car Accidents in Denver: Why You Should See a Doctor Immediately

 What Doctor to See after a Car Accident

 After a car accident, which doctor should you see?
 Should you head to the emergency room or call your primary care physician after an accident?
 In general, after a car accident, you should head immediately to the emergency room or urgent care clinic.
 Your primary care doctor does not routinely handle or diagnose accident injuries.
 Therefore, you want to be seen by a doctor that has extensive experience diagnosing and treating accident injuries, such as fractures, traumatic brain injuries, and soft tissue injuries.
+If left untreated, serious injuries can lead to permanent disfigurement, scarring, amputation and permanent loss of mobility.

 A Specialized Car Accident Doctor Can Add Value to Your Claim